Dorinel Munteanu: Late career

 In 2005, Munteanu went as a player-coach at CFR Cluj.
 He played seven games in the 2005 Intertoto Cup campaign as CFR got past Athletic Bilbao, Saint-Étienne and Žalgiris, reaching the final where they were defeated 4–2 on aggregate by Lens in which he scored once.
 In October 2006 he left CFR and joined Argeș Pitești where he made three league appearances.
-For the 2007–08 season, Munteanu worked at Vaslui where on 1 December 2007 he made his last Liga I appearance in a 1–0 away loss to Rapid București, having a total of 225 matches with 38 goals scored in the competition.
+For the 2007–08 season, Munteanu worked at Vaslui where on 1 December 2007 he made his last Liga I appearance in a 1–0 away loss to Rapid București, totaling 225 matches with 38 goals in the competition.

 He played his last three games as a professional footballer while he was at Universitatea Cluj during the 2008–09 Liga II season.
 Afterwards, even though he was registered as a player-coach at Steaua București and during his second spell at "U" Cluj, he eventually did not make any appearances.
 Throughout his career, Munteanu was placed several times among the top five in the Romanian Footballer of the Year ranking, finishing third in both 1992 and 2005.